 Occasionally, we grammar enthusiasts need to take a step back and lighten up a little bit.
 While there are some grammar rules that are hard and fast (I’m looking at you, comma splice), sometimes there is wiggle room (like the controversial claim that you can split infinitives).
 Today, we’re tackling another wiggly rule: is ending a sentence with a preposition okay?

 Quick review: What is a preposition?
-These puppies explain it pretty well.
+These cats explain it pretty well.